lizavetatkachuk/collective-crunch-test/README.md

 Use npm to install dependencies npm i

-Install and configure Postgres, create a database called forest_db, change the dbConfig.ts file with corresponding values
+Install and configure Postgres, create a database called forest_db, change the db.config.ts file with corresponding values

+Create.env file in the root directory and specify the following values PORT (of the app, default - 8080), NODE_ENV (=development), DB_NAME (your db-name, e.g. 'forest_db')

 ## Usage